oasci-bc/cadd/docs/sbdd/binding/enthalpy/index.md

-# Intermolecular forces
+# Enthalpy

-Before getting into [molecular mechanics](../mm/), we should discuss the intermolecular forces the govern atomic interactions.
-These forces, frequently called noncovalent interactions, occur between molecules or parts of the same molecule without forming a chemical bond.
+Enthalpy is predominately driven by intermolecular forces or noncovalent interactions that occur between molecules or parts of the same molecule without forming a chemical bond.
 Although weaker than covalent bonds, these interactions are fundamental to the binding of drugs to their targets and the overall stability of molecular complexes.
-Understanding the nature and strength of these interactions is crucial before learning how we model these using the [molecular mechanics](../mm/) framework.

 <!-- REFERENCES -->